tomlam0828/Dice/README.md

 ## Deployment

-The project is deployed by Heroku.
+The project is deployed by Github.